popstarfreas/Dimensions/README.md

 Notes

  * Redis is used for the Pub/Sub for detached reloading.
-If you do not care for this, it is possibleto remove the Redis requirement
+If you do not care for this, it is possible to remove the Redis requirement
  * To reload changes to the cmd handlers, packet handlers, config or extensions, without restarting Dimensions
    * Run `node dimensions_cli.js`
       * Reload Config: `reload`